Dan Trapp

 What Had To Work

-I built Claude Code Workflow as the anchor project, then grouped the rest of the OSS work around the same idea: MCP Wiretap for protocol inspection, MCP Public APIs for zero-key agent tools, and an Infisical Agent Vault PR for request-log inspection and diagnostics.
+I built Claude Code Workflow as the anchor project, then grouped the rest of the OSS work around the same idea: MCP Wiretap for protocol inspection, MCP Public APIs for zero-key agent tools, PostHog Handbook Library for living documentation, and an Infisical Agent Vault PR for request-log inspection and diagnostics.

 Why It Matters